Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/set-up-sso-saml-2.0.md

   <Lightbox collapsed={false} src="/img/docs/dbt-cloud/dbt-cloud-enterprise/okta/okta-3-saml-settings-top.png" title="Configure the app's SAML Settings"/>

 2. Map your organization's Okta User and Group Attributes to the format that
 <Constant name="cloud" /> expects by using the Attribute Statements and Group Attribute Statements forms.
 [SCIM configuration](https://docs.getdbt.com/docs/cloud/manage-access/scim) requires `email` to associate logins with the correct user.
-If using license mapping for groups, additionally configure the `groups` attribute.
+If you're using license mapping for groups, you need to additionally configure the `groups` attribute.

 3. The following table illustrates expected User Attribute Statements: